smokingpun/smokingpun.github.io/_posts/2014-12-26-redesigning-Vimcasts-the-overview.markdown

 ---
 layout: post
-title:  "Redesigning Vimcasts: The Overview"
+title:  "How content strategy can help your business: Vimcasts, a case study"
 date:   2014-01-26
 categories: blog
-metadescription: See how I helped Drew Neil, founder of Vimcasts, improve his digital content.
+metadescription: Read how I helped Drew Neil, founder of Vimcasts, improve his digital content.
 excerpt: I was asked by Drew Neil, founder of Vimcasts, to help develop a content strategy for the site.
 When Drew set up Vimcasts in January 2010 he envisaged making perhaps a dozen screencasts about the text editor Vim, in his spare time.
 The site currently hosts more than 60 free screencasts and 20 blog posts.
 Drew now makes a living from training people how to use Vim.
 Read on to see what we've been up to.
 ---

-[Vimcasts][Vimcasts_homepage] publishes free screencasts about Vim, the text editor.
-It was set up by Drew Neil in January 2010 and has had more than half a million unique visitors.
-When Drew set up the site he envisaged making perhaps a dozen screencasts, in his spare time.
+I was asked by Drew Neil, founder of [Vimcasts][Vimcasts_homepage], to help develop a content strategy for the site.
+When Drew set up the site in January 2010 he envisaged making perhaps a dozen screencasts, in his spare time.
 The site currently hosts more than 60 free screencasts and 80 blog posts.
 Drew makes a living from training people how to use Vim.

 ###Content Strategy goals

 Drew and I sat down and came up with some content strategy goals:

 * increase people's engagement with the site by making the content easier to navigate on all devices
 * increase traffic to the site through a broader social media strategy